Skip to main content

 View the interactive →

 Every pet owner knows this problem.
 You pick up a dog on a Tuesday in November, and from that moment your camera roll is never the same again.
 You photograph everything — the first night, the first snow, the ridiculous sleeping positions.
 Duplicates accumulate.
-Burst shots pile up.
-Three years later you have 1,387 photos and no idea what any of it looks like as a whole.
+Three years later you have 845 photos and videos and no idea what any of it looks like as a whole.

 This is data trash.
 Affectionate, sentimental data trash — but trash nonetheless.
 No structure, no labels, no way to see the shape of it.